statsig-io/docs/docs/experiments-plus/implement.md

 statsig.logEvent(user, "demo_completed")
 ```

-Justa few simple events can help you measure how people are moving through a certain funnel in your product, and enable you to experiment on those flows to increase conversion.
+Just a few simple events can help you measure how people are moving through a certain funnel in your product, and enable you to experiment on those flows to increase conversion.